kubernetes-retired/service-catalog/docs/cli.md

 [agg-api]: https://kubernetes.io/docs/concepts/api-extension/apiserver-aggregation/

 This document assumes that you've installed Service Catalog and the Service Catalog CLI onto your cluster.
-If you haven't, please see [install.md](install.md).
+If you haven't, please see the [installation instructions](install.md#installing-the-service-catalog-cli).

 ## Plugin
 To use svcat as a kubectl plugin, run the following command after downloading: